bravint/spontaneously-nomadic-server/readme.md

 ## User Stories

- - As a user i should be able to place pins/markers on a map of the world to mark places I have been to
+ - As a user I want be able to place pins/markers on a map of the world to mark places I have been to
- - As a user I should be able to rate these places in order to track whether I like places
+ - As a user I want be able to rate these places in order to track whether I like places
  - As a user I want to be able to add places I would like to visit in the future
- - As a user I should be able to create an account in order to save a list of places and my ratings
+ - As a user I want be able to create an account in order to save a list of places and my ratings
- - As a user I should be able to see ratings for places that other users have visited
+ - As a user I want be able to see ratings for places that other users have visited

 ## Database Structure